QuanNguyenMinh1/RTOS_Drone_Firmware/README.md

 This project was developed to practice:

 - Embedded firmware architecture
-- Real-time control systems
+- Real-time systems with FreeRTOS
 - Sensor integration
+- Control systems for robotics
-- RTOS-based embedded design
+- Drone flight controller design

 ---